Catamenial Pneumothorax and Endometriosis

 December 2004 Update

-Lori is 8 months post op and has had no further collapses since her hysterectomy.
+Lori is 8 months post op and has had no further collapses since her oophorectomy.
 During her recovery, her stored iron level (ferritin) has increased a few points.
 Although she continues to have episodes of pounding heart, (especially at the end of a stressful day), it has decreased in frequency from where it was at the diagnosis of anemia.
 She is currently taking Proferrin, a heme-iron supplement (Colorado Biolabs).
 Her energy is slightly better, but she also continues to experience episodes of fatigue accompanied by increased blood pressure.
 The lower estrogen has contributed to hot flashes and joint pain, especially in her hands.
 Glucosamine, evening primrose, fish oil and vitex have helped to reduce the severity of symptoms but have not eliminated them.
-Although it was not our original intention, Lori has started estrogen therapy.
-She is taking Tri-Est, a bio-identical estrogen cream, containing mostly estriol.
-She is also using bio-identical progesterone.
-In the last month, she and her doctor have been adjusting the dosage of both, in an attempt to restore some level of estrogen/progesterone balance without causing the endometriosis to proliferate.
-Posts on the Hystersisters web site indicate that many women with a history of endometriosis, can experience some relief of menopausal symptoms using bio-identical estrogen/progesterone without having the endometriosis return.
-This has not been true however, for synthetic hormone replacement.
-As such, Lori is using the bio-identical hormones.

 Lynn is 11 months post op and is feeling much better.
-She also has had no further collapses since her hysterectomy.
+She also has had no further collapses since her oophorectomy.
 During months 1-6, she was somewhat weak and tired, but started to feel almost normal after about 6 months.
 At 11 months, she feels even better.
-Shortly after the hysterectomy, she had limited chest/back pain, which has decreased substantially over time.
+Shortly after the oophorectomy, she had limited chest/back pain, which has decreased substantially over time.
 We feel that any residual pain seems to be more from scar tissue resulting from surgery/pleurodesis, as it is not in the same place or of the same type as when we experienced pain during collapses.
 Her breathing has improved and she notices that muscles in her back and around her lung seem to "loosen up" after moderate exercise.
-In the early months after the hysterectomy, Lynn had hot flashes and night sweats, but continues to experience only mild hot flashes now.
+In the early months after the oophorectomy, Lynn had hot flashes and night sweats, but continues to experience only mild hot flashes now.
 She is taking evening primrose, some progesterone and avoiding products containing soy.
-She did experience some weight gain following surgery, although considering the change in hormone levels and the trauma of surgery, it is not unreasonable to attribute this to an increase in cortisol.
+She did experience some weight gain following surgery, although considering the change in hormone levels and the trauma of surgery it is not unreasonable to attribute this to an increase in cortisol.
 A cortisol reducer and moderate exercise are helping to keep her weight under control.
 Overall, Lynn is feeling pretty good and has resumed all normal activities.

 Goals for 2005